DEMOCRATIC TECHNOLOGIES 224

 I hope you found some new ideas and approaches to creating media.
 We're going to go new places with this information and do some novel things.

-For Thursday, please present your generative media page you are assembling on your class website.
+Please present your generative media page you are assembling on your class website.
 It should have screen caps and notes as well as your experiments in audio and visual generative art.

 As with all projects in this class.. be chill.
 This is about experimenting, trying completely new approaches to communication and expression and not everything leads to a predictable end.
 Pushing the boundaries of the way you think IS THE POINT.
 You will run into technical limitations and be questioning your choices and that is all part of the process.
 I think it's far better to run into those limitations than to not try and surpass them.